georgeboot/blog/source/_posts/how-to-login-to-many-aws-accounts.md

 AWS calls this concept *Assumed Roles* and they are part of IAM.
 Where in most of these admin systems a flag like `pretend_to_be_user_id` will be added to your session, AWS calls this `assumed_role`.
 And instead of putting the user account in there, AWS store the role.

-This last part is actually quite important in practise: you user always remains the same (so audit logs will always show your user name) but only the permissions change.
+This last part is actually quite important in practise: your user ID always remains the same, so audit logs will always show your user name.
+Only the permissions of your account are temporarily changed.
+See why AWS named it *Assumed* roles?
+You are basically instructing the systems to *assume* you have a specific role.

 ## Set up your own
 Convinced yet?
 Let's go though the process of setting this up together.
 It should take 2-3 minutes per account and can easily be undone.